 We encourage any member of the Imperial College community to join Hackspace, inclusive of students, staff, researchers and academics.

-Unfortunately, we don’t currently offer membership to Imperial alumni, but we are working on it!
+Unfortunately we don’t currently offer membership to Imperial alum, but we are working on it!
 Stay tuned to developments by signing up to our newsletter.

-Nothing!
 Membership to Imperial Hackspace is completely free, as long as you are a current Imperial student, member of staff, faculty or researcher.
-The only payments you might need to make are towards the costs of the consumable materials that you use at the Hackspace, usually a low cost, but does depend on quantity and type of materials.
+The only payments you might need to make are towards the costs of the consumable materials that you use at the Hackspace.
+This is usually a low cost, but does depend on quantity and type of materials.
 You can get an idea of costs in our Microsoft Team area.

-We have hundreds of like-minded hackers and inventors on our Imperial Hackspace community slack channel.
-Once you’re a member you’ll have access to the group where there are numerous channels for specific equipment, subject areas, processes, and a #help section.
+We have hundreds of like-minded hackers and inventors on our Microsoft Team.
+Once you’re a member you will have access to the group and the numerous channels for specific equipment, subject areas, processes, and help.
 We recommend asking questions on the relevant channels first, as this is often the fastest way to get support.
 If you require more 1:1 assistance for your specific research or project development, please email us at [email protected] or post a message on our Team.
 Be specific about the assistance you need and we will direct your questions to the right person who has the expertise in the subject area and field.

 Imperial College London IP policy applies to all College employees, and extends to associates and students.
 Full policy details can be found here.

-A plan of work is a mini risk assessment which gives us an understanding of what you are working on and how you plan to go about it.
+A plan of work is required to allow us to asses the risk associated with a project.
 It also gives us an opportunity to make introductions, talk you through your project, and support you on your making journey in an informed and safe way.
-Plans of work ensure that everyone working in the Hackspace on wide ranging eclectic projects are risk assessed and safe.
+Plans of work ensure that everyone working in the Hackspace on wide ranging innovative projects are risk assessed and safe.
 All projects, no matter how simple require you to complete a plan of work.
 You only have to complete a plan of work once for a project, but if you have multiple projects each one will need a plan of work.